MicrosoftDocs/appcenter-docs/docs/distribution/codepush/rn-api-ref.md

    4. The latest release within the configured deployment is currently marked as disabled, so it isn't allowed to be downloaded.
    5. The latest release within the configured deployment is in an "active rollout" state, and the requesting device doesn't fall within the percentage of users who are eligible for it.

-2. A [`RemotePackage`](#remotepackage) instance, which represents an available update that can be inspected and/or later downloaded.
+2. A [`RemotePackage`](#remotepackage) instance, which represents an available update that can be inspected or later downloaded.

 Example Usage: